-Conduct a full review of all benefits, medical, dental, and ancillary, for cost savings while continuing to provide excellent benefits.
+Conduct full review of all benefits, medical, dental and axillary, for cost savings while continuing to providing excellent benefits.
 Implement a City-wide wellness program that includes first-responder specific areas of focus, physical and mental health for all employees.
-A new Employee Assistance Program will be implemented that includes more employee sessions and first responder therapists.
+A new Employee Assistance Program will be implemented that includes more employee sessions and a first responder clinicians available.